pelegs29/devalore_test/README.md

 by pressing the green check mark, you can see the build console output, you can see the test results there :
 ![image](https://user-images.githubusercontent.com/80215741/201642979-a8bdb2b6-46ef-4f11-aed0-7959f9c27631.png)

-thats all, thank you for reading this guide !
+that's all, thank you for reading this guide !